milordmariusz/Bingo/README.md

     <img src="ss.PNG">
     <p/>

 Do you sometimes have a meeting with someone who practically always says the same thing?
 Then this is the perfect app for you.
 You can turn it on and make this meeting more interesting.
 Perfect for:

 - students
 - office workers

 More updates in future (for example adding your own quotes).

+To download the application to your phone (Android only), you just need to download and install the .apk file.